Blight is eating American cities. Here’s how Mobile, Alabama, stopped it

 Once you start talking to people who are obsessed with cities–urban planners, government workers, elected officials–you hear the word blight a lot.
 To the people who work to keep cities humming, who worry over them as though they are sentient beings, blight is not just a rotting tooth that needs to be pulled.
 It is a harbinger of a neighborhood that may slide from a place where families live and people plant hydrangeas into an Escape from New York-like hellscape.
 Blocks with blighted or abandoned properties are more likely to attract crime, violence, and have elevated lead levels and lower property values.

 The absolute meaning of blight is vague.
 A 2015 report for Keep America Beautiful found “the one constant in the history of blight is its highly contested and malleable nature.”
 Blight is graffiti.
 Blight is abandoned properties.
 Blight is litter.
 Blight is a row of dilapidated houses.
 Blight is drug dealers.
 Blight is prostitution.
 Whatever the definition, blight is always the outward sign of a city’s inner dysfunction.
 A broken policy, a broken community, a broken economic system.
-Blight is the thing that makes a city unappealing to live in and at its worst, dangerous.
+Blight is the thing that makes a city unappealing to live in and, at its worst, dangerous.
 And for as long as the word has been applied to cities, there have been well-meaning theories on how to fix it.
 Tear it all down.
 Plant more hydrangeas.
 Send in the police.
 Don’t send in the police.
 Keep America (and all of its cities) Beautiful.
 In an era when revitalization seems to be everywhere–abandoned rail lines are now parks!
 Abandoned factories are now sleek lofts!
 Abandoned malls are now Whole Foods!
 Blight is what happens when people get left behind.
 Blighted and vacant properties across the country have increased by 50% over the last 15 years.

 No state is unscathed.
 Blight legislation is now on the books in all 50 states, though it often looks like bans against shoring up windows with plywood as opposed to truly meaningful measures.
 But today’s blight is also a map of where the nation is thriving and where it is suffering.
 The sunbelt has the lowest blight rate.
 People are moving in, not away, from cities like Phoenix and Las Vegas.
 Or they are moving where the jobs are and the quality of life is manageable, so-called “magnet cities” like Seattle or Austin.
 The cumulative effect of this migration means that there are abandoned, blighted properties clustered across Appalachia, the south, and the midwest, with a sprinkling of blight throughout the northeast.
 Blight settles in smaller cities, rural areas, the places in the country where you are not surprised to learn that the population is shrinking.
 Youngstown, Ohio.
 Springfield, Massachusetts.
 Huntington, West Virginia.